-You might think that the only way to get fit is to hit the treadmill (opens in new tab) or exercise bike (opens in new tab) an hour a day, every day, or start doing heavy resistance training and full body workouts.
-And although all these activities would help you lose fat and build lean muscle mass – especially if your diet is correct – they also take a considerable amount of willpower to start.
+You were ready to change things last year.
+You wanted to torch fat, build muscle and get fit for the new year.
+But right now, that is harder than ever.
+You might think that the only way to get fit is to hit the treadmill or exercise bike an hour a day, every day, or start doing heavy resistance training and full-body workouts.
+And although all these activities would help you lose fat and build lean muscle mass – especially if your diet is correct – they also take considerable willpower to start.

 Many people fall into the trap of changing their lifestyle too quickly, setting themselves up for failure.
 Going from eating pizza every night and doing no exercising to having leaf salad and loads of exercising will send your body into panic mode.
 You are more likely to abandon your new, healthier lifestyle.

-We collected five strategies to help you on the journey of becoming fitter and healthier than ever before, even if you are feeling lazy.
+Small, incremental changes might not melt fat off you in one week, but they will help ease you into a healthier lifestyle.
+And, of course, they will also help you get fitter and slimmer.
+We collected five strategies to help you become fitter and healthier than ever before, even if you are lazy.
 Not sure where to start?
 Here are some top tips on how to restart a fitness routine and how to lose weight.

 5 strategies to get fit, even if you are lazy